MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/standard-metrics.md

 ### Exceptions (exceptions/count)

-Each time when you log an exception to Application Insights, there is a call to the [trackException() method](../app/api-custom-events-metrics.md#trackexception) of the SDK.
+Each time when you log an exception to Application Insights, there's a call to the [trackException() method](../app/api-custom-events-metrics.md#trackexception) of the SDK.
 The Exceptions metric shows the number of logged exceptions.

 | Unit of measure | Supported aggregations | Supported dimensions                                    |
 |-----------------|------------------------|---------------------------------------------------------|